daixiangxiang/daixiangxiang.github.io/index-en.md

 - Familiar with Python(Leetcode 100+), Matlab, C, Verilog (ranked by proficiency).
 - Master basic numerical analysis methods, data structures and algorithms and statistical analysis software *SPSS*.
 - Have a certain understanding of computer network protocol, database and *linux* system, master the basic operation of Git.
-- Basic hardware knowledge (Level 3 of NCRE in embedded,Grade: good).
+- Basic hardware knowledge (Level 3 of NCRE in embedded, Grade: good).
 ## Thank You
 Thank you for taking the time to read my resume and I look forward to working with you!